mirte-robot/mirte-documentation/doc/connect_to_mirte.rst

 If all of this fails, you can still debug your Mirte robot through the TTL interface.
 The easiest way to do this is by using a TTL-USB device and connect to the Mirte.
 If you have no clue what this means, you will probably not use this.
-If you do unserstand, you can search the internet to see how to connect to your SBC.
+If you do understand, you can search the internet to see how to connect to your SBC.